Skip Navigation

 With pgvector, you can:

 • Recommend products: With a vector database containing various attributes, searching for alternatives based on the search criteria is simple.
 For example, you can make recommendations based on similar products like dresses or shirts, or match the style and color to offer pants or shoes.
-You can further extend this with collaborative filtering where the similar preferences of other shoppers enhance the recommendations.
+You can further extend this capability with collaborative filtering where the similar preferences of other shoppers enhance the recommendations.

-• Search Salesforce data: Use Heroku Connect to synchronize Salesforce data into Heroku.Create a table with the embeddings since Heroku Connect can’t synchronize vector data types.
+• Search Salesforce data: Use Heroku Connect to synchronize Salesforce data into your Heroku Postgres database.
+Create a table with the embeddings since Heroku Connect can’t synchronize vector data types.
 For example, you can search for similar support cases with embeddings from Service Cloud cases.

 • Search multimedia: Search across multimedia content, like images, audio, and video.
 You can embed the content directly or work with transcriptions and other attributes to perform your search.
 For example, generating a music playlist by finding similar tracks based on embedded features like tempo, mood, genre, and lyrics.